Appease/BuildVisualStudioSln/README.md

 ####What parameters are available?

 #####IncludeSlnFilePath
 A String[] representing included .sln file paths.
-Either literal or wildcard paths are allowed; Default is all .sln files within the project root dir @ any depth
+Either literal or wildcard paths are allowed; default is all .sln files within the project root dir @ any depth
 ```PowerShell
 [String[]]
 [ValidateCount(1,[Int]::MaxValue)]